 It is kind of a vocalist overkill of sorts.
 And all that voodoo is delivered without the feathers that you would have gotten from Lauri and his gang!
 One could describe it as total Pop and Disco Metal, fully out of control, but with a few solos made by Olof Mörck.
 Those got my attention straight away by the way – not bad at all.

 In addition, some of the growls would make Arch Enemy proud.
 And mind you, I do not accuse the latter to produce Pop Metal, but the growls resemble the style.
 So, there are two souls in my chest.

 In comparison, just go ahead and play some Insomnium in a club at 2 am when people are full of chemical substances of all sorts.
-Ain’t going to work!
-Of course all depending on the audience.
+Ain’t really going to work!
 But Amaranthe‘s style works that way.
 You can play their tune straight from the discs of some DJane in some loud and boisterous joint.

 As to the tracks, you almost drown in all of this electronic fastness.

 So much so that you almost forget it should be metal too.
 So, apart from The Nexus and perhaps the Power Metal style song Afterlife at the very beginning of the record, there is nothing much there.

 And again, the album loses creativity halfway down the tracks, which is a real pity.
 The lyrics, by the way, are almost all embarrassingly bad.
 I had to mention it, even if I usually do not comment much on the texts employed.

 So, here we have music for the masses, fast and rapid, at times actually pretty good with some pockets of excellence.
 Yet, with interchangeable lyrics that could go anywhere you want.

 The Nexus actually sounds like one of these hamburger joints that produce the same friggin’ menu day in and day out.
 You know what you get, and it is good and comforting.
 Because you know, what you get – at all times.